eshita19/locust/README.md

    1. _-f(--locustfile)_: Specify the file name to be run as locust file.
    2. _-H(--host)_: Specify the host against which load test will run.
    3. _-u(--users)_: Number of concurrent locust users.
-   4. _-r(--spawn-rate)_:  The rate per second in which users are spawned
+   4. _-r(--spawn-rate)_:  Users added per second
    5. _-t(--run-time)_: Stop after the specified amount of time( e.g. 300s, 20m, 3h ).
 Defaults to run forever.
    6. _--logfile_: Specify to which logs should be logged.
+   7. **Step load**: Increment the number of users not linearly but n users in duration of t time.
+   8.